Global Politician

 Global Politician was an online magazine of politics that published analysis of current events, as well as interviews with politicians, government officials, diplomats, book authors and terrorists.
 It was founded in October 2004 and is based in New York.

 Description

 The magazine was founded in 2004 by David Storobin.
 In 2005, Storobin was credited as editor-in-chief of the Global Politician in Citizens Magazine.

-The last editor-in-chief of the Global Politician was Sam Vaknin.
+Sam Vaknin served as editor-in-chief of the Global Politician.